marinbenc/cometchat-ios-push-notifications/README.md

 5. Navigate to project directory and use `pod install` command to install the pods and open **CometChat.xcworkspace** in Xcode.
 6 Update the `Constants` in [ChatService.swift](https://github.com/marinbenc/cometchat-ios-typing-indicator/blob/master/CometChat/CometChat/Model/ChatService.swift) with your newly-created app ID, API key and Region code.
 7. Run the app and login with one of the test users: superhero1, superhero2, superhero3, superhero4 or superhero5.
+8. To enable push notifications, you'll have to perform additional steps described in the tutorial.

 Questions about running the demo?
 [Open an issue](https://github.com/cometchat-pro-tutorials/TODO/issues).
 We're here to help ✌️